Aerial view of a rural Prince Edward County property on private well and septic

 Wells, Septic, and Water in Prince Edward County

 Most homes in the County run on their own well and their own septic.
-Here is the plain-English guide to what that means, what to check, and what it costs, before you buy.
+Here is a simple guide to what that means.

 Ask Me About a Property The Buyer's Guide →